Honda Accord: Background

 For the new model, Honda chose the name "Accord", reflecting "Honda's desire for accord and harmony between people, society and the automobile."
 German manufacturer Opel unsuccessfully sued Honda, claiming that the name was too similar to their Rekord.

-The Accord's final form, with an extended nose and extended coupe cabin with a sloping hatchback rear, was a logical derivation of the stubby hatchback design of the Civic and it provided ample leeway for use of Civic-derived components.
-It showed similarity to the Volkswagen Scirocco, which had been introduced in January 1974, leading to speculation that the form of the Accord was copied from the Scirocco.
-However, the Accord's form had been finalised months prior to the Scirocco's introduction.
+The Accord's final design, with an extended nose and extended coupe cabin with a sloping hatchback rear, was a logical derivation of the hatchback design of the Civic and provided ample leeway for use of Civic-derived components.
+It showed similarity to the Volkswagen Scirocco, which had been introduced in January 1974, leading to speculation that the design was copied from the Scirocco.
+However, the Accord's design had been finalised months prior to the Scirocco's introduction.